mcci-catena/Catena-Arduino-Platform/README.md

 - HEAD includes the following changes

+  - fix [#275](ttps://github.com/mcci-catena/Catena-Arduino-Platform/issues/275): add `cTotalizer::setDebounce()`, allowing the debounce time to be adjusted from 50ms.
+This can also be done in the constructor.
+(Version 0.20.0.30.)
   - fix [#279](https://github.com/mcci-catena/Catena-Arduino-Platform/issues/279): system could sleep forever if the beginning and end of a time range straddled the end of a month.
 Also fix [#280](https://github.com/mcci-catena/Catena-Arduino-Platform/issues/280), adding ability to set the time (version 0.20.0.20).
   - fix [#273](https://github.com/mcci-catena/Catena-Arduino-Platform/issues/273): in very low light conditions, with 24-bit measurements, Si1133 can generate negative light readings.
 Detect such values and force to zero (version 0.20.0.10).